andifalk/spring-cloud-gateway-workshop/lab1/README.md

 * http://localhost:9090/api/v1/test
 * http://localhost:9090/api/v2/dummy

-The desired route that we wanted to achieve are these:
+The desired routes that we wanted to achieve are these:
 * From [localhost:9090/api/v1/customers (gateway)](http://localhost:9090/api/v1/customers)  to [localhost:9091/api/v1/customers (customer-service)](http://localhost:9091/api/v1/customers)
 * From [localhost:9090/api/v2/customers (gateway)](http://localhost:9090/api/v2/customers)  to [localhost:9091/api/v2/customers (customer-service)](http://localhost:9091/api/v2/customers)

-This route also would match the previous route of http://localhost:9090/api/v1/products but as we have already defined a more concrete route for products as the first entry that one will be used.
+This route also would match the previous route of [http://localhost:9090/api/v1/products](http://localhost:9090/api/v1/products) but as we have already defined a more concrete route for products as the first entry that one will be used.
+You may also specify the order of routes using the `order` property.

-Now (re-)start the api-gateway application and make sure you also have started the _customer-service_ microservice located in _/microservices/customer-service_.
+Now (re-)start the api-gateway application and make sure you also have started the _customer-service_ microservice located in _/microservices/customer-service_ project.
-Next try to call the new route at http://localhost:9090/api/v1/customers or http://localhost:9090/api/v2/customers using either the web browser or the provided postman collection (corresponding requests in folder _routing_).
+Next try to call the new route at [http://localhost:9090/api/v1/customers](http://localhost:9090/api/v1/customers) or [http://localhost:9090/api/v2/customers](http://localhost:9090/api/v2/customers) using either the web browser or the provided postman collection (corresponding requests in the _Routing_ folder).

 ### Step 3: Add a route for canary testing of customer service

-Now we want to add a route to implement [canary testing (canary release)](https://www.techslang.com/definition/what-is-canary-testing/).
+Next we want to add a route to implement [canary testing (canary release)](https://www.techslang.com/definition/what-is-canary-testing/).
 This technique is used to test new functionality with a small group before generally rolling out this functionality to all users.

-In spring cloud gateway this can be done by using the `weight` precondition type.
-With this you can for example tell the gateway to route 80 percent of requests to the production version V1 of the customers API and 20 percent of requests to the new functionality of the V2 customers API.
+In Spring Cloud Gateway this can be done by using the `weight` precondition type.
+With using this you can for example tell the gateway to route 80% of requests to the production version V1 of the customers API and 20% of requests to the new functionality of the V2 customers API.

-So let's do this (again in the 'application.yml' file):
+So let's do this (again in the `application.yml` file):

-application.yml:
+__application.yml:__

 ```yaml
 spring: